GeoTheo06/Realtime-Desktop-Translator/README.md

 # Realtime-Desktop-Translator
-Reads mic input and outputs translated text in console. (can also capture output audio with external tool and extra configuration)
+Reads mic input and outputs translated text in console. (can also capture output audio with external tool and extra configuration.
+Check below for more details)

 # Audio to Text Translator